elfacht/jquery-unstick-footer/README.md

  	});

 #### CSS
-If you're not going to use the plugin CSS and wanna use a custom **baseClass**, be sure, that your CSS looks like this:
+If you're not going to use the plugin CSS and wanna use a custom **baseClass**, be sure, that your CSS looks something like this:

 	.yourBaseClass.is-sticky {
 	  bottom: 0;